 Any event that places a person’s own life or the lives of others at risk results in the human body going into a state of heightened arousal.
 This is like an ‘emergency mode’ that involves a series of internal alarms being turned on.
-Emergency mode gives people the capacity to access a lot of energy in a short period of time to maximise the chance of survival.
+Emergency mode gives people a lot of energy in a short period of time to maximise the chance of survival.

-Most people only stay in emergency mode for a short period of time or until the immediate threat has passed.
-However, being in emergency mode uses up vital energy supplies and this is why people often feel quite tired afterwards.
+Most people only stay in emergency mode for a short period of time or until the immediate threat has passed, but sometimes people keep going into it afterwards when unexpected things happen.
+Being in emergency mode uses up vital energy supplies and this is why people often feel tired afterwards.

-The normal healing and recovery process involves the body coming down out of a state of heightened arousal.
-In other words, the internal alarms turn off, the high levels of energy subside, and the body re-sets itself to a normal state of balance and equilibrium.
+The normal healing and recovery process involves the body coming down out of heightened arousal.
+The internal alarms can turn off, the high levels of energy subside, and the body can re-set itself to a normal state of balance and equilibrium.
 Typically, this should occur within approximately one month of the event.